Assessing your needs

 To request this assessment a referral is made to the First Point of contact team.
 A referral is simply a telephone call to the Children's Front Door or a completed form being sent by a professional involved with you or the child.

-The Disabled Children and Young Adults Team within Darlington Borough Council offers support to children and young adults with learning and physical disabilities.
-To decide what support is appropriate we must undertake an Assessment of Need.
-When a referral to the Team is received, a Social Worker will be allocated to undertake the Assessment of Need.
+When the Team receives a referral, a Social Worker is allocated to undertake the Assessment of Need.
 Following this Assessment, a decision will be made as to whether the child or young adult is eligible to receive a service from the Team.
-To ensure that our services are targeting the appropriate children and young adults, we apply an Eligibility Criteria when looking at eligibility following an Assessment.
+To ensure that our services are targeting the appropriate children and young adults, we apply an Eligibility Criteria following an Assessment.
 This criterion is explained within this document and within the accompanying guidance notes.
 The intention of these criteria is to ensure that we do not simply consider the diagnosis that a child or young adult may have; we will also look at the effects their disability has on their day to day life.

 To be eligible for a children’s service from the Disabled Children and Young Adults Team, children and young adults must meet the following criteria:

-- Have complex needs (in addition to any behavioural problems that may be present), or have a serious or life threatening illness.
+- Have complex needs (in addition to any behavioural problems including ADHD and ADD that may be present) or have a serious or life threatening illness.

 - There must be evidence that the child or young adult’s additional needs impact significantly on their ability to enjoy ordinary day to day activities.

 - The child or young adult must require a much greater level of day to day care to meet their needs than would usually be required for a person of that age.

 - They must require a significantly higher level of support in at least three of the following areas than would usually be required for their age;